 January 26-30, 2022

 Andy typically goes on at least one ski trip per year and, until recently, I have been able to avoid joining him on the slopes.
 I didn’t grow up skiing and don’t particularly enjoy being cold or centering a vacation around a sport, so I was perfectly content to pass up on spending a ton of money on something that I was unlikely to enjoy as much as, say…a big European trip.
-I started to run out of excuses during the pandemic when it was clear that a ski trip was going to be pretty much the only way we could travel during the winter and we ended up ringing in 2021 in Park City, Utah with a big group of friends — all of whom were extremely patient with me (the only beginner) despite being experienced skiers/snowboarders.
+I started to run out of excuses during the pandemic when it was clear that a ski trip was going to be pretty much the only way we could travel during the winter and we ended up ringing in 2021 in Park City, Utah with a big group of friends.
 After surviving ski school and the initial pains of learning to ski, I was determined to get my money’s worth for all the gear I now owned (and shipped to the UK) by going on at least a few ski trips while living in London.

-We spent the last weekend of January in Chamonix-Mont-Blanc, which is a resort area at the base of Mont Blanc (the highest peak in the Alps) in the Auvergne-Rhône-Alpes region of southeastern France and just across the borders of Switzerland and Italy.
-I found an excellent deal on British Airway flights to Geneva (the closest airport) and an Airbnb, and lift passes and rentals were considerably cheaper than in the U.S (~€67 per day and ~€25 per day, respectively) so it somehow ended up being relatively inexpensive trip despite Chamonix’s reputation as a rather posh area.
+We spent the last weekend of January in Chamonix-Mont-Blanc, which is a resort area at the base of Mont Blanc, the highest peak in the Alps, in the Auvergne-Rhône-Alpes region of southeastern France and just across the borders of Switzerland and Italy.
+I found an excellent deal on British Airway flights to Geneva, the closest airport), and lift passes and rentals were considerably cheaper than in the U.S (~€67 per day and ~€25 per day, respectively) so it somehow ended up being relatively inexpensive trip despite Chamonix’s reputation as a rather posh area.

 Despite Chamonix being a pretty challenging ski area (especially for a second-time skier like me), we had an absolutely fantastic trip.
 There were so many different resorts and ski areas open that we didn’t have to wait in line for any lifts, and the slopes weren’t really ever very crowded.
 It’s also just absolutely gorgeous to be truly surrounded by mountains everywhere we looked.
 Furthermore, the area is also well known for its traditional Savoyard cuisine (most of which involves some form of melted cheese) and takes a lot of pride in its history as one of the oldest ski resorts in Europe.
 We loved everything about our time in Chamonix, and are now very keen to visit other French ski areas next year.